Skip to content

 A recurring source of confusion is the older terminology of type-tested assembly (TTA) and partially type-tested assembly (PTTA).
 The current IEC 61439 and AS/NZS 61439 framework retired that language and replaced it with the concept of design verification.

-Under the current standard, an assembly's design has to be verified against a defined list of characteristics, and the verification can be established by three routes: by testing, by calculation or measurement applied to a comparable tested design, or by satisfying strict design rules where the standard permits.
-The distinction between the original manufacturer, who establishes the verified design and its limits, and the assembly manufacturer, who builds within those limits, is central to how the standard is meant to work.
-An assembly manufacturer building within the verified envelope of a tested system can rely on that verification, provided the build stays inside the documented limits for ratings, layout and components.
+Under the current standard an assembly's design is verified against a defined list of characteristics by one of three routes: testing, comparison by calculation or measurement against a tested reference design, or strict design rules where the standard permits them.
+The standard also separates the original manufacturer, who establishes the verified design and its limits, from the assembly manufacturer, who can rely on that verification provided the build stays inside the documented limits for ratings, layout and components.

-The practical consequence is the same regardless of which route is used.
-The manufacturer has to be able to demonstrate that the finished assembly meets the requirements for temperature rise, short-circuit withstand, dielectric strength, protection against shock and the rest of the verified characteristics.
-That evidence belongs in the documentation, and an assembly that cannot show its verification basis is difficult to defend at inspection or after an incident.
+Whichever route is used, the manufacturer has to demonstrate that the finished assembly meets the verified characteristics: temperature rise, short-circuit withstand, dielectric strength, protection against shock and the rest.
+That evidence belongs in the documentation.
+An assembly that cannot show its verification basis is difficult to defend at inspection or after an incident.

 Form of separation and the internal architecture

 Form of separation describes how the inside of an assembly is divided by barriers between the busbars, the functional units and the terminals.
-It is one of the decisions that most directly shapes the enclosure, and it is best agreed with the asset owner before the layout is fixed.
+It directly shapes the enclosure and is best agreed with the asset owner before the layout is fixed.

-The forms run from Form 1, which has no internal separation, through to Form 4, which separates the busbars from the functional units and separates each functional unit from every other one, including its associated terminals.
-Intermediate forms sit between these, and several are further divided into types depending on whether terminals are separated from the busbars and whether each set of terminals sits in its own compartment.
-Higher forms allow a fault or a maintenance task to be contained to one section while adjacent sections remain live, which matters on plant that cannot tolerate a full board shutdown for routine work.
+The forms run from Form 1, with no internal separation, to Form 4, which separates the busbars from the functional units and each functional unit from every other, including its terminals.
+The intermediate forms are further divided into types depending on where the terminals sit.
+Higher forms let a fault or a maintenance task be contained to one section while adjacent sections stay live, which matters on plant that cannot tolerate a full board shutdown for routine work.

-The trade-off is real.
 Each step up in separation adds barriers, gland plates and space, so a Form 4 board is larger and more expensive than a Form 2 board of the same rating.
-The right choice follows from how the plant intends to operate and maintain the board, not from a default.
-A continuous process line that needs to isolate one motor circuit while the rest of the board stays energised has a genuine case for a higher form.
-A small machine panel that is only worked on when the whole machine is shut down rarely does.
+The right choice follows from how the plant will operate and maintain the board.
+A continuous line that needs to isolate one motor circuit while the rest of the board stays energised has a genuine case for a higher form; a small machine panel that is only worked on when the whole machine is shut down rarely does.

 Worked example: sizing and segregation for a motor control centre

-Consider an illustrative motor control centre for a process line.
-The figures below are typical engineering values used to show the method, not a Metromotion Controls or client result.
+The figures below are typical engineering values for an illustrative motor control centre, used to show the method rather than report a client result.

-For example, take an MCC feeding a mix of direct-on-line starters and variable speed drives, with an incoming supply where the electrical study reports a prospective short-circuit current of 35 kA.
-The assembly's rated conditional short-circuit current, set by the incoming protective device and the busbar bracing, has to be coordinated to at least that 35 kA figure.
-The busbars are then selected and braced for that fault level, and the incoming device is chosen so the assembly's verified short-circuit performance covers the available fault current.
+Take an MCC feeding a mix of direct-on-line starters and variable speed drives, with an incoming supply where the electrical study reports a prospective short-circuit current of 35 kA.
+The assembly's rated conditional short-circuit current, set by the incoming protective device and the busbar bracing, has to cover at least that figure, so the busbars are braced and the incoming device selected against 35 kA.

 Thermal load drives the next decision.
-Suppose the drives in the MCC dissipate, for example, around 3 percent of their throughput as heat, and the combined dissipation of the drives, control transformers and densely packed terminals adds up to a few kilowatts inside the enclosure.
-That heat load is checked against the enclosure surface area, the site ambient temperature and the IP rating.
-An IP54 enclosure in a warm plant room with several kilowatts of internal dissipation will usually need forced ventilation with filtered fans, or a closed-loop cooling unit where the IP rating has to be maintained and plant air is dusty or washed down.
-The thermal calculation, not the component count alone, often decides the final enclosure size.
+Drives typically dissipate 2 to 3 percent of their throughput as heat, so the drives, control transformers and densely packed terminals can add up to a few kilowatts inside the enclosure.
+That load is checked against the enclosure surface area, the site ambient temperature and the IP rating.
+An IP54 enclosure in a warm plant room with several kilowatts of internal dissipation will usually need filtered forced ventilation, or a closed-loop cooling unit where the IP rating has to be maintained against dusty or washed-down plant air.

 Segregation follows from operation and maintenance.
-If the plant needs to isolate and work on one drive section while the rest of the line keeps running, the example points toward a higher form of separation so a maintainer can open one compartment with the adjacent functional units still live and barriered.
-If the whole line stops for any intervention, a lower form may be entirely appropriate and considerably cheaper.
-The decision is documented and agreed, so the build matches how the site will actually use the board.
-This kind of reasoning sits at the centre of control panel engineering and feeds directly into the broader systems integration scope.
+If the plant needs to isolate one drive section while the rest of the line keeps running, the example points toward a higher form of separation so a maintainer can open one compartment with the adjacent functional units still live and barriered.
+If the whole line stops for any intervention, a lower form is appropriate and considerably cheaper.
+Either way the decision is agreed and documented, so the build matches how the site will use the board.
+This reasoning sits at the centre of control panel engineering and feeds the broader systems integration scope.

 Short-circuit rating, IP and the ratings that cannot be guessed